baklai/docker-privoxy/README.md

 # Since this application was started using Docker Compose, it's easy to tear it all down when you're done.
 docker compose down --volumes

+# Look at the logs
+docker compose logs -f
 ```

 Access your proxy at `http://localhost:8118`.